-Institutional and Non-Profit use numbers include passengers and guides.
-The use numbers are the total number of people per day regardless if they are the same people.
-Registration and use by Institutional and Non-Profit organizations has increased since 2002.
+- Institutional and Non-Profit use numbers include passengers and guides. - The use numbers are the total number of people per day regardless if they are the same people (rafting more than one day) or whether it was a training trip. - Registration and use by Institutional and Non-Profit organizations has increased since 2002. - Use numbers reflect self reported use at the end of each season. - The number of registered institutional groups has increased from 9 to 11 groups between 2002 and 2009.